Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     lite = Lite()
     lite.run(lite_model, train_dataloader(), val_dataloader())

-That's all !
+That's all!
 You can now train on any kind of device and scale your training.
 The class:`~pytorch_lightning.lite.LightningLite` take care of device management, so you don't have to.
 You can remove any device specific logic within your code.